Curriculum. Learning to Live... together.

 This is achieved through a topic based approach to learning where the basic skills of reading, writing and maths are often taught discretely but with the purpose of achieving something of value when applying them in the topic.
 We keep things varied to ensure learning is always fresh.

-In addition to the core subjects taught at all schools, our exciting and challenging curriculum includes languages - mainly Spanish lower down the school but with French in year 6 in preparation for their trip to France.
-There are frequent opportunities for music, drama and competitive sport for all children within the curriculum.
+In addition to the core subjects taught at all schools, our exciting and challenging curriculum includes languages - in preparation for the year 6 trip to France - and frequent opportunities for music, drama and competitive sport for all children within the curriculum.

 We use established and proven teaching strategies such as 'Talk for Writing’, Working with Others, Assessment for Learning, use of graphic organisers and Blooms Taxonomy which promote thinking skills and cooperative learning and which enrich the statutory curriculum.

 Our aim is a low stress, high challenge curriculum which gives the children the best possible opportunity to do well.

 Opportunities for learning do not stop when the curriculum time ends.
 We offer a wide range of extra curricular activities.

 We have an active choir who regularly take part in a concert at the O2 and the Brighton Centre as well as leading singing in services and assemblies.
 Our samba band leads our school at the yearly ‘Children’s Parade’ in Brighton.

 There are opportunities to learn drums, violin, keyboards, guitar, harmonica and we have two class sets of ukuleles and recorders so that every child can learn two instruments as part of their class music lessons.